Coins of Ireland: Regal hammered coinage

-The coins which followed the 1169–75 Norman conquest (farthings, halfpennies and pennies) were minted to the same standard as those of England.
+The coins that followed the 1169–75 Norman conquest (farthings, halfpennies and pennies) were minted to the same standard as those of England.
 A chief purpose of these coins was to provide a means for the export of silver from Ireland.

 Later pieces followed the standard of England until 1460 when a lower, Irish standard was introduced with coins weighing ¾ of their English counterparts.
 This coincided with the introduction of a larger denomination, the groat (4 pence).
 Half groats followed in 1483.
 Edward VI issued the first Irish shillings following debasement of the coinage during the reign of Henry VIII.
 Prior to the reign of King Henry VIII (1509–47), the Irish coinage carried the title 'Dominus Hiberniae' (or Lord of Ireland).
 After 1535, Henry took the title King of Ireland.

 In 1561, Elizabeth I introduced a higher standard of silver coinage for a few years before returning to a base standard.
 Copper halfpennies and pennies were also introduced.
 Higher standard issues were resumed by James I but all Irish issues ceased in 1607.
 During the English Civil War, a number of local coins were issued in Ireland.